Kori bustard: Interspecies interactions

 While too large to be prey for most predatory birds, it is known that the martial eagles (Polemaetus bellicosus) can be a serious natural enemy even for adult males of at least twice their own weight.
-In one documented attack by a martial eagle on an adult kori bustard, both birds ended up wounded, the eagle with a bleeding leg from the bustard's counterattack, but the bustard more seriously injured, with a broken wing and several open wounds.
-Although it walked away, the injured bustard in the confrontation was found dead the next morning, being fed on by a jackal.
-At times, successful instances of a martial eagle killing an adult male kori bustards have been photographed.
 Chicks of up to largish size may be vulnerable to raptors such as Verreaux's eagle (Aquila verreauxii), tawny eagles (Aquila rapax), Verreaux's eagle-owls (Bubo lacteus) and Cape eagle-owls (Bubo capensis).

 When alarmed, kori bustards make barking calls and bend forward and spread their tail and wings to appear larger.
 Adults will growl when their young are threatened by predators.
 Chicks tend to be the most vulnerable to predators by far.
 Many, despite their cryptic camouflage and the mother's defenses, are regularly picked off by jackals and leopards at night.
 Up to 82% of kori bustard chicks die in their first year of life.
 When found with carmine bee-eaters, the smaller birds may incidentally provide some protection from predators due to their vigilance.
 The display of the adult male may make it more conspicuous to larger predators, such as hyenas or lions.